Dwarph/dwarph.github.io/data/casestudies/prosho.md

 Product provided us with a simple challenge: **create a way to enable BD to show off Hyperion's different models in conferences and sales scenarios**.

-After interviewing key stakeholders and more deeply understanding the requirements around hyperion, I then split this into 3 distinct challenges:
+After interviewing key stakeholders and more deeply understanding the requirements around Hyperion, I then split this into three distinct challenges:

-**1. Create an xr application which detects, and shows off microgestures, using the microgesture model, through UI interactions that could be broadly applicable elsewhere**
+**1. Create an XR application which detects, and shows off microgestures, using the microgesture model, through UI interactions that could be broadly applicable elsewhere**

 After some promising research & good customer reactions, microgestures were one of our key interactions we need to hit - building an application which showed off how well we could track them, and that shows how they could be applied to control UI.